Associate Professor in Genova, Italia

 Since December 2018, he is an Associate Professor of Electronics at the University of Genoa.
 In particular, he is teaching Programming Fundamentals of Electronic Systems and Makers approach for electronic design in the Electronic and Information Technology Bachelor Course and Autonomous Agents in the Electronic Engineering Master Course.

-His research activity is focused on the applications of Electronic Systems, in particular in the fields of Games, Technology Enhanced Learning and Internet of Things.
+His research activity is focused on the applications of Electronic Systems, in particular in the fields of Internet of Things, Machine Learning on Embedded devices and Games..

 He has been cooperating since 1998 with the Elios Lab research team at the University of Genoa.
 From 2003 and 2010 he was a postdoc research fellow at the Department of Biophysical and Electronic Engineering (DIBE); and from 2011 to 2018 he was Assistant Professore at the Electrical, Electronics and Telecommunication Engineering and Naval Architecture Department (DITEN) of the University of Genoa.